Blackout Photo by Toko Shiiki

 I’ve had a pretty “wild” time over the last several days, generally not sleeping as much as I should and filling what little free time I have with activity that most would deem far from productive.
 What, pray tell, have I been doing?

 I have, once again, been implementing and testing some major under-the-hood changes for this website.
 While the changes in the visual design (line-height and typeface size adjustments, for example) are quite subtle, some of the other changes are more far-reaching.
-More to the point, I decided to make the site much more dynamic by putting almost of its content into a database and allowing each page to be built from that data.
-(Yes, for the geeks among you, I’m working with PHP and SQL.)
-What this will mean, I hope, is that the site is easier to navigate for you and that updating content (and especially sidebar links, those things off to the left) will be much easier for me.
+More to the point, I decided to make the site much more dynamic by putting almost all of its content into a database and allowing each page to be built from that data.
+What this will mean, I hope, is that the site is easier to navigate for you and that updating content (and especially sidebar links) will be much easier for me.

 I’m tempted to say more, but I’d risk boring you.
 Just keep your eyes peeled for the new site, which will migrate from my home computer testing bed to the web in the coming weeks.
 If you’ve bookmarked any page associated with this site, you’re going to have to update your links.
-One hint: most of the new links involve substituting a "php" extension for an "html" one.
 The RSS feed links will remain as they are…

 “Great Albums” Sale at the iTunes Store